-NYU's Division of Libraries Andrew Battista provides guidance to Wagner students with regards to research methods, literature reviews, data qualitative and quantitative research software packages and more.
-He holds office hours at Wagner every other Thursday from 4-6pm in the Puck Building, Office 3045 (on the third floor).
-For more information, including links to subject specialty guides, click here.
+NYU's Division of Libraries provides guidance to Wagner students with regards to research methods, literature reviews, data qualitative and quantitative research software packages and more.
+For a directory and to sign up for free workshops offered at Bobst, visit the NYU Library Classes calendar.

 RESOURCES FOR PROPER CITATION